ProvisionGenie/ProvisionGenie/Docs/CanvasAppOverview.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

-Purpose of this app is to foster teamwork by letting owners-to-be of Microsoft Teams teams make smarter decisions on how a team can work in Teams.
+Purpose of ProvisionGenie is to foster teamwork by letting owners-to-be of Microsoft Teams teams make smarter decisions on how a team can work in Teams.
 Usually, a business consultant would talk a team through assets that are available in Teams and Microsoft 365 and answer all question with 'it depends'.
 They would explain that people usually

 * confuse chat with task assignment "could you please"
 * confuse email with status reports "per my last email"